Brexit crisis pushes N Ireland to brink of new election

 After Johnson’s departure last month, the U.K. refused to drop the treaty-breaching bill, which is going through Parliament.
 But Britain and the EU have also restarted talks on a negotiated solution, and Sunak's appointment this week has raised hopes of a thaw in relations.

-Sunak spoke Wednesday with European Commission President Ursula von der Leyen in what she said was a “very good” phone call.
-Sunak's office also struck a positive note, saying the two leaders “stressed the importance they both place on the relationship between the U.K. and EU, and on working together as friends and allies.”
+Sunak spoke Wednesday with European Commission President Ursula von der Leyen in a call that both sides described as positive.

 Follow all AP stories on politics in Britain at https://apnews.com/hub/britain-politics.